maliahavlicek/ms4_challenger/README.md

 # Technologies Used

 This project was developed using Pycharm's IDE.
 Python 3.7, Django 3.0 and a Postgres Databased served up via Heroku are the core components.
+Heroku has since replaced the free options for DBs, thus the deployment steps may not work as expected.

 ## Programming Languages